netmex/sqrip-woocommerce/README.txt

 Yes.
 Registration (http://api.sqrip.ch/login) is free of charge.
 No credit card details are required.
 There are 20 credits to try it out.
 With this you can test all functions (test e-mail!).
 Afterwards you can buy packages with credits.
 If you do not like the service, you can simply delete the account again.

 = Will the service be developed further? =
 Yes.
 We are already working on comparing the reconciliation of orders/purchases with the payments received on the bank account, thus automatically tracking the status of an order.
-In addition, we would like to enable reimbursement through the usual bank channel.
+In addition, we would like to enable automatic reimbursement through the usual bank channel.
 Our goal remains: To offer a cheap, simple, full-value and reliable payment method.
 We are happy to receive your ideas for this.

 = What are the best reasons to use sqrip with our store? =
 - sqrip is set up in 5 minutes - IT knowledge is not necessary.